whage/thesis/thesis.md

 > Dynamic languages are more tolerant to change; code refactors tend to be more localized (they have a smaller area of effect)
 > [@hackernoon-s-vs-d]

-# Related concepts
+# Type systems in the real world
-In this section I'll introduce a few type systems concepts and their manifestations that have practical value in common programming languages.
+In this section I'll introduce various type systems concepts and their manifestations that have practical value in common programming languages.

 ===
 ===
 ===
 **IDEA: create small programs for each concept in this section instead of examining languages at Section II separately!**
+- example of a type systems feature
+- what would happen if such feature were missing from the language?
 ===
 ===
 ===